congvn66/mml-book/README.md

 The next step is to study more advanced statistical foundations, particularly *Statistics for Applications* - MIT OCW, as a “final stage” in strengthening mathematical maturity for machine learning and AI.

 After that, the repository will be extended toward deeper topics in statistical learning theory, optimization, and modern deep learning mathematics.

+# Additional material
+Besides the solutions in this repository, I also maintain a set of lecture notes for **Stanford CS109 Probability for Computer Scientists**, Chris Piech:

+- Probability and Statistics Lecture Notes: [https://superb-beginner-987.notion.site/Probability-1a87a617a42d81a9a492fb89f50f37ce?p=1ad7a617a42d80e6abb4e7057837dcf4&pm=s]
+(please choose "Notebook Notes" tab to see the notes) These notes contain summaries of theoretical concepts, derivations collected during my self-study process.